Russian general dubbed ‘Butcher of Mariupol’ is a mystery to experts

 The cease-fire is “purely for humane purposes,” he said at a briefing Wednesday, the Interfax news agency reported.

-But Sergey Bratchuk, a spokesperson for the Ukrainian military in Odesa, wrote on Facebook on March 23 that Mizintsev was “personally” controlling the military operation in Mariupol, adding that the Russian leader had ordered his troops to bomb a maternity hospital and other civilian targets.
+But Sergey Bratchuk, a spokesman for the Ukrainian military in Odessa, wrote on Facebook on March 23 that Mizintsev was “personally” controlling the military operation in Mariupol, adding that the Russian leader had ordered his troops to bomb a maternity hospital and other civilian targets.

 The Ukrainian government has released audio that it claimed was an intercepted recording of Mizintsev berating and threatening Russian soldiers for their appearance.
 The Washington Post could not verify the authenticity of the recording.

-Ukraine’s former Ambassador to Austria, Olexander Scherba, shared the clip on Twitter on March 23, describing Mizintsev as “the butcher of Mariupol.”
-Sherba later told The Washington Post that he did not know of Mizintsev before the war, adding that he was “not an expert” on the Russian army.
+Ukraine’s former ambassador to Austria, Olexander Scherba, shared the clip on Twitter on March 23, describing Mizintsev as “the butcher of Mariupol.”
+Scherba later told The Washington Post that he did not know of Mizintsev before the war, adding that he was “not an expert” on the Russian army.

-Giles, the Chatham House expert, said that Mizintsev was a surprising figure to take the brunt of blame for the attack on Mariupol, given his background.
+Giles, the Chatham House expert, said Mizintsev was a surprising figure to take the brunt of the blame for the attack on Mariupol, given his background.

-But that didn’t necessarily mean he wasn’t responsible, Giles said.
+But that does not necessarily mean he was not responsible, Giles said.
 “I find it hard to believe that given the visibility into Russian operations that the U.S. and the U.K. have proven through their intelligence disclosures, that accusation can’t be based on something substantial.”

-The relative anonymity of the Russian colonel-general was apparent in Russia too, according to Andrei Soldatov, a Russian investigative journalist who studies the country’s security services.
+The relative anonymity of the Russian three-star general was apparent in Russia, too, according to Andrei Soldatov, a Russian investigative journalist who studies the country’s security services.
 But that was nothing unusual, he said.

 “He is not a big name in Russia,” Soldatov said, adding that Russian Defense Minister Sergei Shoigu was really the only military leader known to the public.
-He was also popular — a fact that could explain why Russian President Vladimir Putin is cautious of firing the more senior official, Soldatov added.
+He was also popular — a fact that could explain why Russian President Vladimir Putin is cautious about firing the more senior official, Soldatov added.

-Shoigu disappeared for 12 days this month, before returning to public life as abruptly as he departed on Saturday.
-His absence sparked widespread speculation about Russia’s military leadership amid a war that is widely perceived to have gone badly.
+Shoigu disappeared for 12 days in March, before returning to public life on Saturday as abruptly as he departed.
+His absence sparked widespread speculation about Russia’s military leadership during a war that is widely perceived to have gone badly for the Kremlin.